joshjacobbaker/client/AppArchitectureNotes.md

 Sass for globals
 modules for locals

-JSS for animations
+- styled-components
-React-Spring for animations
+- Scope all scss files to component with [name].module.scss React-Spring for animations
-Styled.components?
   Polished.js ?

 twin.macro
 tailwind